 COVID-19 has brought some of the biggest challenges the world has seen in living memory.
-Like every other industry, the manufacturers and distributors of vacuum food sealer machines have felt the impact, though it’s not all doom and gloom.
+Like every other industry, the manufacturers and distributors of commercial vacuum sealing machines have felt the impact, though it’s not all doom and gloom.
 Many of the changes brought about by COVID-19 have inadvertently brought about an upturn for the industry.

 We’ve highlighted below some of the main effects – both positive and negative – caused by the pandemic.